openrobots/pocolibs/doc/comLib.md

-`h2semAlloc()` creates a shared counting semaphore. _type_ can be `H2SEM_SYNC` to specify a semaphore which is to be used for synchronisation purpose, that is a private semaphore, or `H2SEM_EXCL` to create a semaphore which is used as a mutual exclusion semaphore.
+`h2semAlloc()` creates a shared counting semaphore. _type_ can be `H2SEM_SYNC` to specify a semaphore which is to be used for synchronization purpose, that is a private semaphore, or `H2SEM_EXCL` to create a semaphore which is used as a mutual exclusion semaphore.

 `h2semAlloc()` returns the semaphore identifier for the newly created